 Are the brackets for an 'outside fit' vision blind the same as the brackets for an 'inside fit' vision blind?

-'Inside fit' vision blind brackets and 'outside fit' vision blind brackets are different however during the measuring and ordering stage you'll be specifying which way you've measured for (DIY clients) or we'll be measuring for you (Service clients).
+'Inside fit' vision blind brackets and 'outside fit' vision blind brackets are different however during the measuring and ordering stage you'll be specifying which way you've measured for (DIY) or we'll be measuring for you (SERVICE).
 The factory will pack the correct vision blind brackets depending on what mounting method has been specified.
+Screws are also included with your vision blinds.